Illinois Medical Respite Capacity Building Initiative

 About the Initiative

-The Illinois Medical Respite Capacity Building Initiative is led by the Illinois Public Health Institute (IPHI) with funding from the Illinois Department of Human Services (IDHS).
+The Illinois Medical Respite Capacity Building Initiative (IMRCBI) is led by the Illinois Public Health Institute (IPHI) with funding from the Illinois Department of Human Services (IDHS).

 Key Dates